valeri2000/typing-test-game/README.md

 # Typing test game

-This is a typing test game written in Python with multiplayer support.
+This is a typing test game written in Python with multiplayer support (maximum of 1 game at a time consisting of 2 players)

 ## Install instructions